BSc Economics and Finance (LN13)

 See entry requirements for full details and eligibility.

-This course recognises the importance of statistical analysis in these two core disciplines.
-The course emphasises the benefit of studying econometrics: the application of statistical methods to data to estimate economic models.
+This course recognises the importance of statistical analysis in these two core disciplines and emphasises the benefit of studying econometrics - the application of statistical methods to data to estimate economic models.

-Previously, economics units have included: Economics of Developing Countries; Behavioural Economics; and Data Science.
-Finance units have included: Financial Crises; International Finance; and Portfolio Management.
+Previously, economics optional units have included: Economics of Developing Countries, Behavioural Economics, and Data Science.
+Finance optional units have included: Financial Crises, International Finance, and Portfolio Management.

 This course is accredited by the following organisations

 Institute of Chartered Accountants in England and Wales (ICAEW) The Institute of Chartered Accountants in England and Wales (ICAEW) for the purpose of exemption from some professional examinations.
 The University is recognised as an ICAEW Partner in Learning, working with ICAEW in the professional development of students.

 The Chartered Institute of Management Accountants (CIMA) for the purpose of exemption from some professional examinations through the Accredited degree accelerated route.

 Full details about the course structure and units for this course can be viewed in the programme catalogue.Go to programme catalogue